-2.2.4 The Tweed Local Environmental Plan
+2.2.4 The Tweed Local Environmental Plan 2000

-The Tweed Local Environmental Plan 2014 (LEP 2014) is the principle local planning document covering the Hastings Point area, however the Tweed LEP 2000 still applies to areas currently identified as Deferred Matters as a result of NSW Department of Planning and Environment's 'E - Zone Review'.
-LEP 2014 provides the overarching land use controls, through zoning (including densities) as well as controls for building height.
+The Tweed Local Environmental Plan 2000 (LEP 2000) is the principle local planning document covering the Hastings Point area.
+LEP 2000 provides the overarching land use controls, through zoning (including densities) as well as controls for building height.

 In 2006 the NSW State Government released a Standard Instrument Order which requires all LEPs to be reviewed and drafted to conform with a standard template.
-Tweed Council's LEP was reviewed as part of this process and guided in part by locality based planning strategies.
+Tweed Council's LEP is being reviewed as part of this process which is to be guided in part by locality based planning strategies.
+As such, not all recommendations of this Code will necessarily align with the current LEP 2000 and any adopted amendments will be incorporated within the new LEP once prepared.